brevzin/cpp_proposals/2011_pipeline/pipeline.md

 things for range adapters, maybe we should find a way to make it work for all other C++ applications?

+# What to do about Ranges going forward?

+An important question this paper needs to answer is: let's say we adopt `|>` as proposed.
+With the notable exception of the adapter compositions described in the previous section, `|>` would completely subsume the use of `|` and we would want to encourage its use going forward (especially since `|>` would not be intersperse-able with `|`, you'd have to switch to `|>` if you want to continue your pipeline into the algorithms).

+So what, then, do we do with Ranges in C++23?
+We fully expect many more view adapters to be added into the standard library in this time frame - should those view adapters support `|`?

+We see three alternatives.

+1. Ranges could complete ignore `|>`.
+All new view adapters should add `|` anyway.
+2. Don't add `|` support to any new C++23 views, keep `|` for the existing ones.
+3. Don't add `|` support to any new C++23 views, and deprecate `|` for the existing ones.

+The advantage of deprecation is that we really would only want one way to do something - and `|>` is a superior pipeline tool to `|`.

+But deprecation has cost.
+Even though we're still in C++20, standard libraries will ship Ranges implementations this year, and this proposal could not be adopted as part of C++23 until February 2021 at the earliest - and code will certainly be written that uses Ranges with pipelines.
+Even with `|>`, that code will continue to be perfectly functional and correct.
+If we deprecate `|`, users may be in a position where they have code that has to compile against one compiler that supports `|>` and one that doesn't.
+Deprecation warnings seem like they would make for an unnecessarily difficult situation for early adopters.

+We think, and Eric Niebler in private correspondence agrees, that the right option here is (1): Ranges should continue adding `|` for new view adapters for consistency and not deprecate anything.
+This may seem at odds with one of the benefits of `|>` that we laid out earlier - that the existence of the library machinery adds overhead to compiler throughput.
+Because it kind of is.
+But at least that library machinery would be confined to just the range view adapters (and wouldn't have to be needed to the algorithms or executors) and we could even investigate, in range-v3, of having a macro opt-out of defining it entirely (for users that want to use `|>` throughout).

 # Other Concerns

 Some C++20 code could break.
 In the same way that the introduction of